Every year or so, it happens again.

 I hate myself when I get like that.

-Because in my mind, it feels like laziness.
+Because in my head, it just feels like laziness.
 It feels like failure.
 I need to feel productive.
-I need to feel like I am contributing and doing something meaningful with my time.
+I need to feel like I’m doing something worthwhile with my time, like I’m contributing in some way.
+Sitting still doesn’t come naturally to me — and when I’m forced into it, it doesn’t feel like rest.
+It just feels like falling behind.

-But the truth is a little more complicated than that.
+But the truth is a wee bit more complicated than that.

 Work Is My Safe Place